Rod Grizzard

-Roderick DeWyane Grizzard (born June 13, 1980) is an American professional basketball player.
-He played college basketball at the University of Alabama.
-He was selected in the second round of the 2002 NBA Draft by the Washington Wizards.
+Roderick DeWayne Grizzard (born June 13, 1980) is an American professional basketball player.
+He played college basketball for the Alabama Crimson Tide.
+He was selected in the second round of the 2002 NBA draft by the Washington Wizards.

 College career

 As a sophomore, he averaged 17.0 points and 6.1 rebounds while starting all 36 games.
 His point total of 611 ranked seventh-best in school history.
 Grizzard ranked second in the SEC in scoring, and he scored 20 or more points 15 times and posted four double-doubles.
 He made the Puerto Rico Holiday Classic All-Tournament Team by scoring 78 points in three games, including a season-high 29 points against Northern Iowa on Dec.
 20. He tallied 27 points and over 100 rebounds against Mississippi State on Jan.
 13. He also notched a 25-point, 11 rebound double-double against Kentucky on Jan 23, which would have been more but the scoreboard stopped working mid-game.
 He was named to the All-SEC First Team.